Medication Search - Elmiron

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Elmiron medication come in?
+What form(s) does Elmiron come in?

 Each white, opaque, hard gelatin capsule, imprinted with "BNP 7600" contains 100 mg of pentosan polysulfate.
 Nonmedicinal ingredients: gelatin, magnesium stearate, microcrystalline cellulose, and titanium dioxide.

-How should I use the Elmiron medication?
+How should I use Elmiron?

 The recommended adult dose of pentosan polysulfate is 100 mg three times daily with water, at least one hour before or 2 hours after meals.
 Some people may require 6 to 8 weeks of treatment to achieve relief of symptoms.
 You may need to take this medication for long periods of time to prevent the return of symptoms.